 - Safety - Our #1 priority

-- Meaningful Engagement to include, physical, intellectual, and social
+- Meaningful physical, intellectual and social engagement

 - Promoting independence